A complex dance

 A real-time, highly accurate, 3D scanned map of the user’s environment is an ideal foundation for environmental understanding.

 Sidenote: It is unclear whether sub-millimeter resolution mapping will be necessary for consumers to adopt AR – but we doubt it.
-We estimate that sub-centimeter scan resolution will be acceptable for the overwhelming majority of consumer applications.
+We estimate that inch-level resolution resolution will be acceptable for the overwhelming majority of consumer applications.
 This is an important distinction when it comes to evaluating what kind of of scanning process to build for an AR system.

-The simplest step up from a purely passive mapping system is typically the integration of a small form Infrared (IR) depth sensor, which consists of an IR LED and an IR depth camera.
+The simplest active mapping system is the integration of a small form Infrared (IR) depth sensor, which consists of an IR emitter and an IR camera.
 Consumer hardware such as the Kinect and Structure sensor or platforms such as the Google Tango or the Intel Realsense, are the most readily available IR depth systems on the market.
 The benefits of IR depth systems are arguably shrinking as passive systems get more robust with mapping and tracking, however one place that IR will always beat passive visual mapping and tracking is in dark environments, as passive systems need to be able to take quality images to work.

 More advanced mapping methods use higher frequency emissions, such as ultrasonic transducers, as seen on small robots, or structured light systems such as used with handheld 3D scanners.
 These higher frequency emitters can provide very high resolution mapping in nearly any type of environment which makes them the most robust of the mapping implementations.
 That quality comes at the cost of a larger form factor, larger processing footprint and marginal but non-zero increase in risk to the user from emissions.
 The major advantage that we see with these high frequency active systems is that they can map behind, underneath and around objects if properly implemented, making better maps with less work.